Marden's theorem: Statement

+Proof

+This proof comes from an exercise in Fritz Carlson's book “Geometri” (in Swedish, 1943).

 Additional relations between root locations and the Steiner inellipse

 By the Gauss–Lucas theorem, the root of the double derivative p"(z) must be the average of the two foci, which is the center point of the ellipse and the centroid of the triangle.